-All of the flats within both buildings are single aspect (with the exception of 1 dual aspect flat in Block A), facing either The Crescent (Block A) or the communal amenity area (Block A and B), and all accord with the internal floorareas of the Residential Design Guide.
+All of the flats within both buildings are essentially single aspect (although 4 flats in Block A do have secondary windows on the north-east facing side elevation), facing either The Crescent (Block A) or the communal amenity area (Blocks A and B), and all accord with the internal floorareas of the Residential Design Guide.
 All of the flats have a good internal layout and will have good levels of outlook and natural light.
-Seven of the flats in Block A will have a north facing aspect (over the communal amenity area) and therefore will receive no direct sunlight into the rooms.
+Three of the flats in Block A (this has been reduced from 7 in the previous scheme) will have a north facing aspect only over the communal amenity area and therefore will receive no direct sunlight into the rooms.
 This is often unavoidable in higher density urban schemes and is not considered to merit a refusal of permission in this case.
 Overall, the development will achieve acceptable levels of natural light.

-- 6.5.1 In respect of privacy, the distance between the two buildings and their respective facing windows is 22m.
+6.5.1 In respect of privacy, the distance between the two buildings and their respective facing windows is 22m.
 This accords with the Residential Design Guide which states that a distance of 22m between facing windows is acceptable between new buildings within a development.
 The normal distance of 27.5m applies between new and existing buildings, principally to protect the existing level of privacy enjoyed by existing properties adjoining a new development.
-In this case, none of the habitable room windows in the development will face towards the properties in Smith Street to the west or High Street to the east. - 6.5.2 The site adjoins the rear of the High Street commercial properties along its eastern boundary.
+In this case, none of the habitable room windows in the development will face towards the properties in Smith Street to the west or High Street to the east.

+6.5.2 The site adjoins the rear of the High Street commercial properties along its eastern boundary.
 One of these, 152-154, High Street, has several kitchen extract flues towards the rear of the site on the roof of the single storey rear extension.
 Other plant and equipment is also located on the rear extensions of other buildings along the eastern boundary of the site.
 The Environmental Health team have expressed concerns regarding potential nuisance from noise and odours to the proposed flats.
 As such, they have a requested conditions to secure noise mitigation to the proposed flats (in accordance with the submitted noise report) and also that the windows of the flats be non-opening.
 Whilst this would ensure noise and odours would be mitigated, it is considered unreasonable to require the windows to the flats to be non-opening.
 This would effectively create sealed flats relying solely on mechanical ventilation which is not considered to provide an acceptable living environment.
 It is the opinion of your officers that future residents should have the option of opening their windows, which may be particularly desirable at times when there is no significant noise or odours from the adjoining uses.
 Conditions can be used to secure appropriate noise mitigation measures and mechanical ventilation.